-P R N D There are several different positions for your shift lever.
+There are several different positions for the shift lever.

-PARK (P): This position locks your rear wheels.
-It is the best position to use when you start your engine because your vehicle cannot move easily.
+P (Park): This position locks the rear wheels.
+It is the best position to use when starting the engine because the vehicle cannot move easily.

-It is dangerous to get out of your vehicle if the shift lever is not fully in PARK (P) with the parking brake firmly set.
-Your vehicle can roll.
+It is dangerous to get out of the vehicle if the shift lever is not fully in P (Park) with the parking brake firmly set.
+The vehicle can roll.

-Do not leave your vehicle when the engine is running unless you have to.
+Do not leave the vehicle when the engine is running unless you have to.
 If you have left the engine running, the vehicle can move suddenly.
 You or others could be injured.
-To be sure your vehicle will not move, even when you are on fairly level ground, always set your parking brake and move the shift lever to PARK (P).
-See Shifting Into PARK (P) (Automatic Transmission) on page 2-35.
+To be sure the vehicle will not move, even when you are on fairly level ground, always set the parking brake and move the shift lever to P (Park).
+See Shifting Into Park (Automatic Transmission) on page 2-33.

-Be sure the shift lever is fully in PARK (P) before starting the engine.
-Your vehicle has an automatic transmission shift lock control system.
+Be sure the shift lever is fully in P (Park) before starting the engine.

-You have to fully apply your regular brakes first and then press the shift lever button before you can shift from PARK (P) when the vehicle is running.
-If you cannot shift out of PARK (P), ease pressure on the shift lever and push the shift lever all the way into PARK (P) as you maintain brake application.
+The vehicle has an automatic transmission shift lock control system.
+You have to fully apply the brakes and then press the shift lever button before you can shift from P (Park) when the vehicle is running.
+If you cannot shift out of P (Park), ease pressure on the shift lever and push the shift lever all the way into P (Park) as you maintain brake application.
 Then press the shift lever button and move the shift lever into another gear.
-See Shifting Out of PARK (P) on page 2-36.
+See Shifting Out of Park on page 2-34.

-REVERSE (R): Use this gear to back up.
+R (Reverse): Use this gear to back up.

-Notice: Shifting to REVERSE (R) while your vehicle is moving forward could damage the transmission.
-The repairs would not be covered by your warranty.
-Shift to REVERSE (R) only after your vehicle is stopped.
+Notice: Shifting to R (Reverse) while the vehicle is moving forward could damage the transmission.
+The repairs would not be covered by the vehicle warranty.
+Shift to R (Reverse) only after the vehicle is stopped.

-To rock your vehicle back and forth to get out of snow, ice, or sand without damaging your transmission, see If Your Vehicle is Stuck in Sand, Mud, Ice, or Snow on page 4-23.
+To rock the vehicle back and forth to get out of snow, ice, or sand without damaging the transmission, see If Your Vehicle is Stuck in Sand, Mud, Ice, or Snow on page 4-22.

-NEUTRAL (N): In this position, your engine does not connect with the wheels.
-To restart when you are already moving, use NEUTRAL (N) only.
-If your vehicle needs towing, see Towing Your Vehicle on page 4-29.
+N (Neutral): In this position, the engine does not connect with the wheels.
+To restart the engine when the vehicle is already moving, use N (Neutral) only.
+If the vehicle needs towing, see Towing Your Vehicle on page 4-28.

 Shifting into a drive gear while the engine is running at high speed is dangerous.
-Unless your foot is firmly on the brake pedal, your vehicle could move very rapidly.
+Unless your foot is firmly on the brake pedal, the vehicle could move very rapidly.
 You could lose control and hit people or objects.
-Do not shift into a drive gear while your engine is running at high speed.

-Notice: Shifting out of PARK (P) or NEUTRAL (N) with the engine running at high speed may damage the transmission.
-The repairs would not be covered by your warranty.
-Be sure the engine is not running at high speed when shifting your vehicle.
+Do not shift into a drive gear while the engine is running at high speed.
+Notice: Shifting out of P (Park) or N (Neutral) with the engine running at high speed may damage the transmission.
+The repairs would not be covered by the vehicle warranty.
+Be sure the engine is not running at high speed when shifting the vehicle.

-DRIVE (D): This position is for normal driving.
-It provide the best fuel economy for your vehicle.
+D (Drive): This position is for normal driving.
+It provide the best fuel economy.
 If you need more power for passing, and you are: